 SECTION ONE.
-AUTHORITIES
+AUTHORITY

 Pursuant to 2 N.N.C.
-Section 502(B)(2), the Resources and Development Committee of the Navajo Nation Council has authority to give approval of all land withdrawal, non-mineral leases, permits, licenses, rights-of-way, surface easements and bonding requirements on Navajo Nation land and unrestricted (fee) land.
-This authority shall include subleases, modifications, assignments, leasehold encumbrances, transfers, renewals and termination.
+Section §501 (B)(2), the Resources and Development Committee of the Navajo Nation Council has the authority to give final approval of all land withdrawals, non-mineral leases, permits, licenses, rights-of-way, surface easements and bonding requirements on Navajo Nation land an unrestricted (fee) land.
+This authority shall include subleases, modifications, assignments leasehold encumbrances, transfers, renewals, and terminations.